kimptoc/wowactivityfeed/readme.txt

 - home page/last viewed? popular?
 - home page/use lib to pack in update boxes
 - use alternate rss lib that provides other link types...
-- numbers for last hour
+- stats/numbers for last hour
+- stats/oldest/newest registered updated date
-- number of actual/real results (is it calls less errors and non-mod?)
+- stats/number of actual/real results (is it calls less errors and non-mod?)
-- time of most real update
+- stats/time of most real update
-- mongo db version
+- stats/mongo db version
-- save count of calls per load, with date saved
+- stats/save count of calls per load, with date saved
 - on guild web page, sort members by descending rank?
 - show guild name, if there is one on title/descript of feed
 - performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?